it3xl/git-repo-sync/README.md

 On the owning side repo: You can do whatever you want with such branches.

-On repo of another side:<br/>
+On a repo of another side:<br/>
 You can do fast-forward updates and merges.<br/>
-You can move such branches back in Git-history if you run git-repo-sync regularly.
+You can move such branches back in Git-history if you run **git-repo-sync** periodically.

 All commit conflicts will be solved in favor of the owning side.<br/>